Hshini/Note-Taker/README.md

 # Note Taker

 ## Description
- Note Taker that can be used to write and save notes. <br>
+ Note Taker  can be used to write and save notes. <br>
  This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ## Usage